RaphaelIT7/gmod-holylib/README.md

 string name - The event to remove the Lua gameevent listener from.

 Returns `true` if the listener was successfully removed from the given event.

+## threadpoolfix
+This module modifies `CThreadPool::ExecuteToPriority` to not call `CThreadPool::SuspendExecution` when it doesn't have any jobs.
+This is a huge speed improvement for adding searchpaths / mounting legacy addons.
+> NOTE: This requires the `ghostinj.dll` to be installed!

 ## precachefix
 This module removes the host error when the model or generic precache stringtable overflows.
 Instead it will throw a warning.